Pranesh-hub/flight-manager/README.md

 Given:
 - The origin and destination airports.
 - Initial fuel in the plane.
-- A list of other available airports with their positions defined relative to the origin.
+- A list of other available airports including destination airport with their positions defined relative to the origin.

 Design a system that **finds the route from the origin to the destination** (possibly via other airports) that consumes the **minimum total fuel**.